 We recommend aluminium and PVC shutters for bedrooms as they are sturdy, long-lasting materials.
 West-facing windows should also be considered as they can attract a lot of heat unless they are covered with plantation shutters.
 The last thing you want is a hot, stuffy bedroom in the middle of an Australian summer!

 Plantation shutters are also an excellent option for bathrooms.
 Buyers should consider the risks of water damage and moisture when choosing their shutters.
-For this reason, we recommend aluminium plantation shutters.
+For this reason, we recommend PVC or aluminium plantation shutters.